Financial Aid for Military and Veterans

-The Army Reserve Officer Training Corps (ROTC) is a college elective program offered at over 1,100 schools.
-Students enrolled in the program complete training throughout their entire college program.
-The curriculum teaches leadership and military skills to prepare students for enlistment as officers.
-Graduates commit to a four year period of service in the Army.
+The Army Reserve Officers' Training Corps (ROTC) is a college elective program available at over 1,100 schools.
+Developed to prepare students for enlistment as officers, the curriculum teaches leadership and military skills.
+Participants complete training throughout their college careers, and graduates commit to four years of service in the Army.

-The nurse training program offers practical learning experiences and military nursing scholarships for ROTC Cadets.
-Nursing students receive individualized mentoring and job training.
-The summer training program introduces cadets to the Army Medical Department and the work of an army nurse corps officer.
-Students receive training in clinical skills and problem solving during the paid three-week clinical experience.
+The ROTC nurse training program offers practical learning experiences and military nursing scholarships, along with individualized mentoring and job preparation.
+The summer curriculum introduces cadets to the Army Medical Department and army nurse corps officers' duties.
+Students acquire practical and problem-solving skills during the paid, three-week clinical experience.

 Navy ROTC Nursing

-Applicants to the Navy ROTC program must be admitted to an approved school and be between the ages of 17 and 27 with no criminal record or disqualifying moral obligations.
+Applicants must attend an approved school and be between 17-27 years old, with no criminal record or disqualifying moral obligations.
 Midshipmen must meet physical standards and medical qualifications.